-During the year-to-date 2010 period, cash provided by operating activities totaled \$179 million compared to \$267 million during the same period last year.
-The company's year-to-date 2010 earnings included recognition of non-cash settlements of certain tax positions relating to open tax years and the release of certain valuation allowances in foreign jurisdictions.
+During the year-to-date 2010 period, cash provided by operating activities totaled \$182 million compared to \$267 million during the same period last year.
+The company's year-to-date 2010 earnings have been restated to remove tax benefits of approximately \$29 million following the March 2011 denial of the company's tax loss carry back claim.
+While this denial of the carry back claim reduced earnings, it had no significant impact on current year cash flow as the tax receivable was removed from the condensed consolidated balance sheet, lowering changes in working capital and other for the period.
+Year-to-date third quarter 2010 earnings included recognition of non-cash settlements of certain tax positions and the release of certain valuation allowances in foreign jurisdictions.
 During the third quarter of 2009, non-cash valuation allowance charges of approximately \$322 million were recognized related to deferred tax assets in the U. S. and foreign tax jurisdictions.
 The 2009 period net loss included significant non-cash Charges that increased working capital accruals for severance and lease obligations.
 The working capital use of cash in 2010 reflects cash payments of approximately \$62 million related to these prior restructuring efforts, as well as payments on other accruals, partially offset by lower inventories.
 The source of cash in the 2009 period was driven by our continued focus on collecting accounts receivable balances and controlling our inventory levels.
 Additionally, the 2009 changes in working capital and other line item on the Condensed Consolidated Statement of Cash Flows includes a \$14 million dividend received from our joint venture in Mexico.
 Working capital is impacted by a number of factors including the flow of goods, credit terms, timing of promotions, new product introductions and working capital management.
 For our accounting policy on cash management, see Note A of the Notes to Condensed Consolidated Financial Statements.

-Cash used in investing activities was \$127 million in the year-to-date 2010 period, compared to a source of cash of \$81 million in the same period last year.
-The use of cash in 2010 reflects capital expenditures of approximately \$120 million as well as \$33 million to complete two prior acquisitions, partially offset by approximately \$25 million of proceeds from the disposition of assets.
+Cash used in investing activities was \$106 million in the year-to-date 2010 period, compared to a source of cash of \$81 million in the same period last year.
+The use of cash in 2010 reflects capital expenditures of approximately \$120 million as well as \$11 million to complete a prior acquisition, partially offset by approximately \$25 million of proceeds from the disposition of assets.
 The source of cash in 2009 reflects \$148 million of proceeds from several sale and sale-leaseback transactions related to the strategic review and our efforts to enhance our liquidity and the release of \$6 million of cash that had been held in a restricted account at the end of 2008.
 These sources were offset by capital expenditures of approximately \$74 million for the year-to-date 2009 period.